 Cross Allergy with Hay Fever

-It happens that people with hay fever show allergy symptoms when they eat some raw fruits, vegetables, and nuts.
+It happens that people with hay fever show allergy symptoms when they eat raw fruits, vegetables, and nuts.
 Why then?
 It's about cross-allergy: different fruits and plants have a similar protein composition.
 Also, our body considers such proteins to be equally dangerous.
 Therefore, it reacts negatively to plant pollen and fruit similar in composition.
-Most often, this reaction is observed on birch pollen.
+Most often, this reaction is observed in birch pollen.
 That is why, if you are allergic to tree pollen, a reaction to apples, for example, can develop.

-How Can Cross-allergy be Suspected?
+How Can Cross Allergy Be Suspected?

 - oral allergy syndrome (OAS) develops